ceph/ceph/doc/man/8/ceph.rst

    reply to outfile.
 Only specific monitor commands (e.g. osd getmap) return a payload.

+.. option:: --setuser user

+   will apply the appropriate user ownership to the file specified by the option '-o'.

+.. option:: --setgroup group

+   will apply the appropriate group ownership to the file specified by the option '-o'.

 .. option:: -c ceph.conf, --conf=ceph.conf

    Use ceph.conf configuration file instead of the default